 Ask yourself:

-It's smart to visit the campus, talk to instructors, and ask about job placement rates before enrolling.
+It's smart to visit the campus, talk to instructors, and ask about employment outcomes (verify with the school) before enrolling.

 If you want to work as an HVAC technician in Virginia, pick a school that fits your schedule, budget, and career goals.
 Make sure it prepares you for EPA certification and meets the state licensing requirements.

 Once you're enrolled, focus on showing up, asking questions, and getting as much hands-on practice as you can.
-Skilled technicians are in steady demand, and your training is the start of a career you can build on for years.
+Skilled technicians have ongoing hiring needs, and your training is the start of a career you can build on for years.

 Virginia Department of Professional and Occupational Regulation - Tradesman License Information ↩